varunrao/aws-smart-recycle/ml/README.md

 ## Using your model with the Smart Recycle Kit

-After executing the last cell, there will be two lines, like the sample output below, that can be used in the Lambda function that is created later.
-Copy this output and save in a text editor for later.
+After executing the last cell, there will be two lines, like the sample output below, that can be used in the Lambda function that will be created.
+Copy your output and paste it into a text editor for the later step.

 ```bash
 ML_BUCKET_NAME =  "sagemaker-us-east-1-account_number"